crabmusket/deno_assemblyscript_example/README.md

 # The Future Is Now

-> Running WASM with Deno by compiling TypeScript using AssemblyScript
+> Running Wasm with Deno by compiling TypeScript using AssemblyScript

 [Deno](https://deno.land) is a new runtime for JavaScript and TypeScript, with native support for loading [WebAssembly](https://webassembly.org/) (Wasm) modules.
 This is just one of many reasons to be looking forward to Deno's v1.0 release.